alexsax/Locality-Prior/README.md

 ## Experiments

 We analyze the effects of the LP layer on two standard networks trained on two standard datasets.
 In particular, we train LeNet on MNIST and AlexNet on ImageNet.
+We calculate the variance of the activations in both the inputs and outputs of the LP layer.
+We show that in 3 of the 4 cases, the activations have significantly lower variance.
+In the case where variance is higher, this is caused by one particular class with a several highly indicative neurons, spread out.

 | Hyperparameter | MNIST   | ImageNet |
 | -------------- |:-------:|:--------:|